Grammar and Style Checklist

 ❑ To find unusual symbols and foreign characters in a word processing program, click on Insert and select Symbol in the dialog box.

-❑ Use the spell checker and grammar checker in word processing programs, but do not allow the program to make automatic changes.
+❑ Use the spelling and grammar checkers in word processing programs, but do not allow the program to make changes automatically.
 The results often are humorous.

 ❑ Staple the paper in the upper left-hand corner.
-Do not use folders, plastic covers or paper clips.
+Do not use folders, covers, or paper clips.